bookercodes/pusher-chatkit-tut/README.md

 * Read receipts
 * File transfers

-Using our cross-platform SDKs, all chat data is sent through the hosted API where we manage chat state and broadcast it to your clients:
+Using our cross-platform SDKs, all chat data is sent through our hosted API where we manage chat state and broadcast it to your clients:

 ![](https://i.imgur.com/qybeCr6.jpg)